sdressler/plpgsql-pydebug/README.md

 # Shortcomings aka the list of shame

+* Output could be prettier / more readable.
 * No tests.
 * Error handling might be incomplete, it could bail out and leave connections open.
 * `source`, `br.set` commands do not yet work with other functions than the